I'm a proud owner of a Havanese dog and like to share information about this fun breed with others.

-Their fur got long and silky, became wavy or curly with two layers.
+Their fur became long and silky, and wavy or curly with two layers.
 Some shorthaired Havanese do appear, but they are not considered show-worthy.
 The eye rims, nose, and lips are always black.
-Havanese were considered luxury items and the dogs of the upper class.
+They were considered luxury dogs of the upper class.
 When the Cuban Revolution took place in the 1950s, the upper class fled to America and Europe and brought their dogs along.

 Today the Havanese is still considered a rare breed, but it is steadily growing in numbers and popularity.
 As well as show-dogs, Havanese are popular pets for apartment-dwellers.
 They are comparatively long-lived and healthy in comparison to some other toy breeds, though some are prone to dry skin and luxating patella.
 Their long, silky coats can be clipped for easier grooming.
 They don’t need a yard, but they will insist that you play with them indoors at least once a day.